-The do-notation of Haskell does not allow recursive bindings, that is, the variables bound in a do-expression are visible only in the textually following code block.
+The do-notation of Haskell 98 does not allow recursive bindings, that is, the variables bound in a do-expression are visible only in the textually following code block.
 Compare this to a let-expression, where bound variables are visible in the entire binding group.
-It turns out that several applications can benefit from recursive bindings in the do-notation, and this extension provides the necessary syntactic support.
+It turns out that several applications can benefit from recursive bindings in the do-notation.
+The -XDoRec flag provides the necessary syntactic support.

-Here is a simple (yet contrived) example:
+Here is a simple (albeit contrived) example:

-As you can guess justOnes will evaluate to Just [1,1,1,....
+As you can guess just Ones will evaluate to Just $[-1, -1, -1, \dots]$